Do Go On - 319 - Vincent Gigante, The Oddfather

 so it makes sense.

-You're using your connections and you're using them wisely.
+You're using them wisely.

 Thank you.